ultratiem/Launchpad/README.md

 # Launchpad

-Returning Lauchpad to macOS Tahoe and beyond, but better than ever.
+Returning Launchpad to macOS Tahoe and beyond, but better than ever.

 ## Development Tools